danReynolds/loon/architecture.md

 When the hydration operation for the users collection is executed, the [FilePersistor] sends a [hydrate] message for the given collection to the [FilePersistorWorker] on the background isolate.

 The worker parses the message and tells the [FileDataStoreManager] to hydrate the appropriate [FileDataStore] objects containing data for the given collection.
 The manager uses the [FileDataStoreResolver] to look up all of the file key refs for the `users` collection and immediately finds two values: `users_1` and `users_2`.
-The ref counting feature of the [RefValueStore] allows for this to be done without checking each individual document in the collection.

 The [FileDataStoreManager] then iterates over each resolved [FileDataStore] and hydrates its file from disk.
-The manager returns only the requested collection data hydrated from the file to the [FileDataStoreWorker], which packages it and sends its response back to the [FilePersistor] on the main isolate.
+The manager returns only the requested collection data hydrated from the file to the [FileDataStoreWorker], which packages it into a message and sends its response back to the [FilePersistor] on the main isolate.

-The documents are then written into the Loon document store on the main isolate and are now available to the client.
+The documents are then written into the Loon document store on the main isolate and are available to the client.